 The Master of Science programme in Embedded Systems at TU Delft is designed for students with a Bachelor’s degree in Computer Science or Electrical Engineering and addresses the societal trends of pervasive computerisation, better performance, cheaper products and reduced environmental impact.

 The individual study programme of the master Embedded Systems consists of:

-- Common core courses (25EC) including a homologation course (a course to acquire knowledge missing from the previous bachelor programme), along with a compulsory ‘integration set’ with an in-depth course and a flagship project course.
-It is advised that students follow both ‘integration sets’ to become a computer and embedded systems engineer on the cutting edge of the discipline.
+- Common core courses (25EC) including a homologation course (a course to acquire knowledge missing from the previous bachelor programme), along with two compulsory ‘integration set’ with an in-depth course and a flagship project course.
+Students follow both ‘integration sets’ to become a computer and embedded systems engineer on the cutting edge of the discipline.

 - A choice between four specialisations: Computer Architecture, Software, Networking, or Control and courses from the list of the chosen specialisation (at least 15 EC)

-- Free elective space (0-15 EC) examples: research task, international exchange programme, internship, interfaculty specialisation profile, courses offered by other universities, courses from another department/faculty, or social studies courses.
+- Free elective space (15 EC) examples: research task, international exchange programme, internship, interfaculty specialisation profile, courses offered by other universities, courses from another department/faculty, or social studies courses.
 You can also fill this space with more specialisation courses or other electrical engineering or computer science courses.

 - A thesis project (45 EC)

 Students build up their individual study programmes according to these guidelines and can choose for either a broader orientation or an in-depth specialisation.